+ 31(0)85 4000 338

 ACCESS NL > Healthcare in the Netherlands > Having a baby in the Netherlands > Dutch consultatiebureau (Children’s health clinic)

 Preventative healthcare is the primary goal of the consultatiebureau (child health clinic).
 It provides vaccinations free of charge and checks the growth and development of babies and toddlers up to four years of age under the guidance of resident nurses and doctors.
+Once your child is going to primary school (usually at the age of 4 as kindergarten is part of primary school), the check-ups are continued by a schoolarts (school doctor).
+Going to a consultatiebureau or schoolarts is not compulsory, but it is strongly advised.
+You are not required to follow the advice of the consultatiebureau or schoolarts should you feel that it is not good for your child.

 Please note that any vaccinations for your child will be given at the child health clinic.
 Click here for more information.

-Once your baby/child has been registered in the gemeente (municipality) – because your child was born abroad and you just moved to the Netherlands or you have just given birth in the Netherlands – you will receive an invitation from the consultatiebureau (child health clinic) in order to make your first appointment.
+Once your baby/child has been registered in the gemeente (municipality) – because your child was born abroad and you just moved to the Netherlands or if you have just given birth in the Netherlands – you will receive an invitation from the consultatiebureau (child health clinic) in order to make your first appointment.

 Dutch healthcare system